Leonardoth/clone_netflix/README.md

 - ~~Finish desktop lists (too small atm)~~
 - ~~Fix spacing of ::before on Soon screen~~
 - ~~Change Icons for Footer, banner and List~~
+- ~~Only show "PlayIcon" in the list being hovered.~~
 - ~~Banners be dinamically, get random banner from array, use it's tags/image, show mobile or full image dependig on device.~~
+- ~~Fix the padding on Desktop?
+On the Netflix site, everything has a padding (or appears to have) of 100px from the left.~~

 ## Bugs: